EarthScope/rover/docs/configuration.md

 The default location for the configuration file is `~/rover/config` (the file `config` in the `rover` directory located in the user's home directory).
-This file is generated when Rover is first used and can be reset with `rover reset-config`.
+This file is generated when Rover is first used and can be reset with `rover make-config`.

 If a file in a different location is used, the location can be given with `-f` or `--file` on the command line: